-,

-Data on quality/ Housing Land Audit; this shows the uptake of housing land and the available housing land supply.
-Finalised East Lothian Open Space Audit; this shows the availability of difference

-types of open space and identifies where it is lacking.

-Research/ Key Documents:

-literature evidence Monitoring Statement for the East Lothian Local Plan

-Government Policies in particular Scottish Planning Policy

-Draft Environmental Report

-Housing Need and Demand Assessment

-Transport Appraisal

-Local Housing Strategy

-Local Biodiversity Action Plan

-Specialist references listed below

-Service user Planning Feedback form

-experience information Consultation event feedback forms

-Consultation and involvement findings Preparation of the Local Development Plan has been an iterative process, with formal and informal discussions between the Planning Service, the Scottish Government, government agencies, developers, and other bodies, as well as public engagement and consultation.
-Consultation of the public is required by legislation through inviting comment on a Main Issues Report.
+Health and Safety Executive consultation response to SESPLAN Main Issues Report (MIR) (health) Data on service uptake/ access Information from Sport, Countryside and Leisure on allotment holders Information from Team Leader Licensing on complaints about HMOs Data on quality/ Outcomes Housing Land Audit; this shows the uptake of housing land and the available housing land supply.
+Finalised East Lothian Open Space Audit; this shows the availability of difference types of open space and identifies where it is lacking.
+Research/ literature evidence Key Documents: Monitoring Statement for the East Lothian Local Plan Government Policies in particular Scottish Planning Policy Environmental Report Housing Need and Demand Assessment Transport Appraisal Local Housing Strategy Local Biodiversity Action Plan Specialist references listed below Service user experience information Planning Feedback form Consultation event feedback forms Consultation and involvement findings Preparation of the Local Development Plan has been an iterative process, with formal and informal discussions between the Planning Service, the Scottish Government, government agencies, developers, and other bodies, as well as public engagement and consultation.
+Consultation of the public is required by legislation; full details of consultation and engagement undertaken is set out in the Participation Statement associated with the plan.
+The main consultation stage was through the Main Issues Report.
 This outlines the main planning issues facing the area, the Council's preferred approach to addressing them, and any reasonable alternatives.

-Pre-Main Issues Report engagement

-The Council started a programme of early engagement with the public before the production of the Main Issues Report, supported by Planning Aid Scotland.
-This was both to raise awareness of the process, as this was the first time a plan had been prepared under new legislation, and also to seek initial views of what should be included in the Main Issues Report.
-For this engagement, Press notices were placed, and a series of workshops held around the area.
-Attendees at the workshop were asked to give views on what should be included in the MIR.
-It was also possible to email or write to the Planning Service with ideas.
+Some early engagement was undertaken prior to this.
+On publication of the plan, representations are invited on its contents.